wxMaxima-developers/wxmaxima/info/wxmaxima.md

 _Maxima_ allows for unicode characters if it was compiled using a lisp compiler that either supports lisp or that doesn't care about the font encoding.
 As at least one of this is likely to be true _wxMaxima_ provides a method of entering Greek characters using the keyboard:

-*   A greek letter can be entered by pressing the <ESC> key and then starting to type the greek character's name.
+*   A greek letter can be entered by pressing the <kbd>ESC</kbd> key and then starting to type the greek character's name.
-*   Alternatively it can be entered by pressing <ESC>, one letter and <ESC> again.
+*   Alternatively it can be entered by pressing <kbd>ESC</kbd>, one letter and <kbd>ESC</kbd> again.
 In this case the following letters are supported:

 ~~~~
 a alpha    i iota      r rho